 Many people have this misconception that owning a dream home goes out of the window once you have children.
 Luckily, that isn’t true at all!
 There are plenty of innovative solutions for designing and renovating your dream home while maintaining the family-friendly feeling of the space.
 You don’t need to sacrifice your vision of a dream home you’ve been imagining for years.

-There’s no need to kiss organization and cleanliness goodbye once you have kids in the house.
+There’s no need to kiss organization and cleanliness goodbye once you have kids in the house, says Level PM Team.
 With our helpful tips and ideas, you can create a picture-perfect home that’s also kid-friendly.

 Keep reading to find out more about our renovation ideas that will help you achieve this ideal two-in-one deal.

 Although it’s better to avoid some fabrics altogether once you have children, your options are still open.
 Whether you’re selecting a material for your curtains, pillows, or duvets, stick to machine-washable fabrics.
 Luckily, there’s an abundance of such fabrics to choose from as more people have started opting for those materials.

 This advice might come as a surprise, but we believe it’s best to stick to lighter colors.
 We know that it’s easier to get them dirty and stains are definitely more noticeable, but lighter colors are also easier to clean.
 With lighter fabrics, especially white, you can use bleach to get even the most persistent stains out without having to worry about the color fading.